ArthurSMg/ArthurSMg/README.md

-- 👋 Hi, I’m Arthur Magalhães
+Hi, I'm Arthur Magalhães!

-- :telescope: I’m interested in Physics, mainly in the field of Astrophysics and Astronomy
+I'm an currently an undergrad (astro)physics student at University of São Paulo (USP) 🇧🇷

-- 🌱 I’m currently a Physics undergrad at University of São Paulo (USP)
+- :telescope: My field of work ans interests are star clusters, obeservational astronomy and data analysis.
-- 📫 You can reach me by my university e-mail: arthurmaga@usp.br
+- 📫 You can reach me by my institutional e-mail: arthurmaga@usp.br

 <!---
 ArthurSMg/ArthurSMg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.